makrai/notes/szabolcsi97-scope.md

     indefinite direct object may scope above a universal subject by moving into RefP, which happens to be above DistP: (14) a.
 Every man read two of the
-  * the inverse reading of _Two of the men read every book_ comes about by moving every book to DistP and two of the men to ShareP.
+  * the inverse reading of _Two of the men read every book_ comes about by moving every book to DistP and two of the men to ShareP
-  * Inverse scope may also be due to reconstruction: a phrase can be lowered into the position(s) of its trace, typically, into its VP-internal position.
+  * Inverse scope may also be due to reconstruction: a phrase can be lowered into the position(s) of its trace, typically, into its VP-internal position
     * lowering is restricted to undoing semantically insignificant movement, i.e. an expression can be lowered from its Case position but not from
   * The converse is not possible: _Every man read more than three books_ does not